Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/aiAjLQ4.jpg)
 ![](https://i.imgur.com/VNMiPOZ.jpg)

-Wireless charging pad that comes with Elegant Edition.
-Fits in the cup holders.
+The wireless charging pad that comes with Elegant Edition has a power on/off switch.
+My iPhone 14 Plus heats after a while so I don't put it for long hours.
+The charging pad fits in the cup holders.
 This charger occupies the 12V socket.
 I had to plug my dashcam USB into the first socket.
 TPMS bought separately from nextdigitron.
-No USB-C in 2024 and for a 15L+ car.
+No USB-C in 2024 for a 15L+ car.

 ![](https://i.imgur.com/8o61JXK.jpg)

 Side seat pocket storage - Enough space to keep your phones and purses here.
 The Honda key cover was bought from Amazon separately.
+Handbrake feel is good.
+Are there two levels to the handbrake?
+Sometimes even though I pull down the lever, the car signals that I did not pull it all the way down.
+I was surprised a bit coming from the previous car.

 ![](https://i.imgur.com/BW7gPX2.jpg)

 I like the gear knob and the leather finish.
 Coming from a SWIFT everything is an upgrade for me.
 My brother said it wasn't as smooth as the Verna 1.6 SX(O) knob.
+I read in the manual that there is a mechanism that prevents you from accidentally putting the car into reverse gear while the car is on the move.
+I felt relieved after reading since I've not driven a six-speed gearbox before.

 ![](https://i.imgur.com/YSR1XaG.jpg)
 ![](https://i.imgur.com/TCPuftk.jpg)